Kinnevik appoints Georgi Ganev as CEO

-STOCKHOLM Swedish investment firm Kinnevik (KINVb.ST) announced the appointment of Georgi Ganev as chief executive on Monday after its previous head was ousted at the end of last year.
+STOCKHOLM (Reuters) - Swedish investment firm Kinnevik (KINVb.ST) announced the appointment of Georgi Ganev as chief executive on Monday after its previous head was ousted at the end of last year.

 Ganev, currently CEO at Nordic reseller of IT products Dustin (DUST.ST) and on the board of Kinnevik-controlled telecom operator Tele2 (TEL2b.ST), will start his new job in January 2018.